JWock82/Pynite/docs/source/node.rst

     # Add a node named 'N1' at location (0, 0, 0)
     my_model.add_node('N1', 0, 0, 0)

-Once added to the model, the node will be stored in the ``Nodes`` dictionary of the model for easy access later on.
+Once added to the model, the node will be stored in the ``nodes`` dictionary of the model for easy access later on.

 .. code-block:: python